Travel Guide to the Pamir Highway and the Wakhan Valley

 Carpet sales at the Eshkashem Afghan market

-After the market, I tried to continue hitchhiking toward Khorog, but again it was difficult to find a free ride: There was more traffic, yes, but they all wanted to charge me.
-Nothing out of the ordinary, so I decided to hop in a shared taxi that was leaving with other locals.
+After the market, I tried to continue hitchhiking towards Khorog, but again it was difficult to find it for free.
+Although there were more cars on the road, they all wanted to charge me.
+Nothing out of the ordinary, so I decided to get into a shared taxi that was leaving with other locals.

 The journey to Khorog is beautiful.
-The route continues along the Panj River, with Afghanistan just a few meters on the other side, and the landscape changes subtly: more vegetation, more villages, more signs of life.
-You can see Afghan villages a few meters away, crossed by donkeys and motorcycles, with children waving from the other bank.
+The route continues along the Panj River, with Afghanistan just a few meters away, and the landscape subtly changes.
+There's more vegetation, villages, more signs of life.
+You can see Afghan villages just a few meters away, crisscrossed by donkeys and motorbikes, with children waving from the opposite bank.

-After a three-hour journey, I arrived at Khorog, that great city that marks the end of the Wakhan Valley and the beginning of another rhythm.
+After a three-hour journey, I arrived in Khorog, that great city that marks the end of Wakhan Valley and the beginning of another stage.

 Atardecer en la ciudad de Khorog - Pamir